Haraden994/SpaceBeyondSpace/Documents/LevelDesignDocument.md

 The player has to find the excavation site.
 Some paths are filled with *Overseers*, if the player walks on them, they will spawn *Fire Flowers*.

 <u>Mining Suit</u> and <u>Pulse Hammer</u> can be found in this section.

+The ***intel*** found in this section is a tablet belonging to someone from the excavation team.
+Upon reading it, the player will discover the excavation plan scheduling.
+The Seed was programmed to be reached for the next week, meaning that someone broke the plan and started the excavation earlier than the established date.

 **Side-quest:** *Another Blossom...*